 separating a Galaxy or Nebula from a brown sky is easier than digging out each star and constellation of a nightscape photo.
 For this reason, I do not recommend capturing wide-angle photos of the night sky from a light-polluted location.

 Astrophotographers often use the Bortle Scale as a way to measure the brightness (or quality) of their night sky as it relates to light pollution.
 There are nine levels to the Bortle scale (Class 1-9) with Class 9 being the most extreme amount of light pollution.
-Five or under is required to see the Milky Way.
+Five or under are required to see the Milky Way.

 You can use the ‘Clear Outside’ mobile app for a rough indication of your current Bortle Scale rating.